AmenZhou/amenzhou.github.io/_posts/2018-04-26-an-example-of-js-closure-effectiveness.markdown

   }
 ```

-I pushed it to a little extreme in order to show case the idea.

-I added curly brace pairs to wrap `case` blocks so that the destructing constants are all in their own closures.
+**As you can see, I added curly brace pairs to wrap each `case` blocks so that the destructing constants are all in their own closures.
+Even the destructed consts are having same names in each block, but they only affect inside their own blocks **